angular/angularfire/docs/3-retrieving-data-as-lists.md

 ```

 ## Meta-fields on the object
-Data retreived from the object binding contains special properties retreived from the unwrapped Firebase DataSnapshot.
+Data retrieved from the object binding contains special properties retrieved from the unwrapped Firebase DataSnapshot.

 | property |                    |
 | ---------|--------------------|
 | $key     | The key for each record.
 This is equivalent to each record's path in our database as it would be returned by `ref.key()`.|
 | $value   | If the data for this child node is a primitive (number, string, or boolean), then the record itself will still be an object.
 The primitive value will be stored under `$value` and can be changed and saved like any other field.|

-## Retreiving the snapshot
+## Retrieving the snapshot
 AngularFire2 unwraps the Firebase DataSnapshot by default, but you can get the data as the original snapshot by specifying the `preserveSnapshot` option.

 ```ts